-“Literary Lectures” returns to the Omni Parker: A Q&A with house historian Susan Wilson
+“School Street Sessions” returns to the Omni Parker: A Q&A with house historian Susan Wilson

-“Literary Lectures” returns to the Omni Parker: A Q&A with house historian Susan Wilson
+“School Street Sessions” returns to the Omni Parker: A Q&A with house historian Susan Wilson

-When Harvey Parker opened the School Street hotel in 1855, a gathering of literary luminaries — including esteemed authors published by Ticknor and Fields out of the Old Corner Bookstore: Longfellow, Emerson, and Hawthorne — began holding festive monthly meetings here known as the Saturday Club.
+When Harvey Parker opened the School Street hotel in 1855, a gathering of literary luminaries — including esteemed authors published by Ticknor and Fields out of the Old Corner Bookstore: Longfellow, Emerson, and Hawthorne — began holding festive monthly meetings there known as the Saturday Club.
 For the rest of the nineteenth century, the Parker House was this prestigious group’s preferred home base.
-On Saturday, October 19th, the Omni Parker Hotel will begin hosting literary lectures called “School Street Sessions” which will be open to the public for free.
+On Saturday, November 16th, the Omni Parker Hotel will begin hosting literary lectures called “School Street Sessions” which will be open to the public for free.
 Here we talk with Susan Wilson, organizer of the lecture series and house historian of the Omni Parker Hotel.

 1.)
 In the spirit of the Saturday Club, you started “School Street Sessions,” a lecture-series available to the public for free at the historic Omni Parker Hotel.
 The series kicked off in 2016 and was interrupted by Covid, is this the first session since 2019/2020?
 How long will this year’s series go for?
 Will lectures be happening at regular intervals?

 Inspired in part by the Literary Cultural District that was designated by the Mass Cultural Council in 2014, an ambitious group of local poets, writers, and historians began brainstorming the idea of having periodic literary afternoons at the historic Parker House.
-By 2016, we were able to launch a series of free public programs, in the spirit of the nineteenth century Saturday Club, which we called the “School Street Sessions.”
+By 2016, we were able to launch a series of free public programs, in the spirit of the nineteenth-century Saturday Club, which we called the “School Street Sessions.”
 The topics presented, in prose and poetry, ranged from the Mill Girls of Lowell and African-American Seamen in the Age of Sail to Ho Chi Minh’s sojourn in Boston and the development of the first atomic bomb.
 We were just about to run our next session in 2020 when the pandemic hit.

 2.)
 As a famously haunted historic hotel, what is your favorite spooky story from the Omni Parker?
 Have you ever been witness to mysterious occurrences in the hotel?